Fadyazmy/doi-blog/content/blog/week-1/index.md

 ------
 ### <a name="assignmentTakeaways"></a> This week's assignment takeaways
 If you haven't already realised, my dear reader, you are going to be my guinea pig for the next 12 weeks.
-Since English isn't my first language, and I know my effective writing skills often hold me back from expressing delicate feelings/ideas, I plan to change this with a weekly high-quality journal entry that reflects my work, my thoughts, my feelings and my learnings.
-I welcome all and any feedback on how I could improve my effective writing skills :)
+Since English isn't my first language, and I know my effective writing skills often hold me back from expressing delicate feelings and ideas.
+I plan to change this with a weekly high-quality journal entry that reflects my work, thoughts, feelings and my learnings.
+I welcome all and any feedback on how I could improve my effective writing skills (or what you are interested in learning about) :)

 As I was coming up with my goals for this week's assignment, I asked myself, "If I had a magic wand, what would I wish to achieve at design school?".
-Interestingly, I could only think of my frustration at my lack of design understanding and communication.
+Interestingly, I could only think of my struggle when dealing with my lack of design understanding and communication.

-For example, when working on ThankYouTrees, I know where the user experience feels wrong, but I usually can't put my finger on it.
+For example, when working on ThankYouTrees, I know where the user experience feels wrong, but I usually can't put my finger on it, let alone explain to designer friends my design thinking process of what I am trying to achieve.

-Other than my intentions to build a small design portfolio, I know the rest of my goals to be more design-focused.
-However, I'm trying to embrace that I am not a designer yet, so I don't know what beginner-middle stage designers are thinking about for their goals.
-I have to make sense of everything with the tools I have (building relationships/better writing plus do my best to be a sponge).
+Other than my intentions to build a small design portfolio, I know the rest of my goals could be more design specific.
+However, I'm trying to embrace that I am not a designer yet, so I don't know what beginner-middle stage designers are thinking about for their goals now.
+I have to make sense of everything that I am exposed to, with the tools I have (building relationships/better writing plus be the best sponge I can be).

 **New word(s) I learnt:**
 - Secret Cabal - a group of people promoting their views/agenda without the org knowing.

 ------
 ### <a name="discussionTakeaways"></a> This week's discussion takeaways
-Devin started this week's discussion with the question of what is Design?
-As someone who comes from a non-design background, I've been consuming (and even perhaps building) experiences.
+Devin started this week's discussion with the question of 'What is Design?'.
+As someone who comes from a non-design background, I'm aware I am a consumer (and sometimes the builder) of (wo)man-made experiences.

 During my time running a tech consulting [non-profit](https://developersfoundation.ca) for charities, design to me meant communication.
-Specifically, how can we communicate the vision and story of the charity to the visitor, for them to convert to online paying donors on their new website.
+Specifically, how can we communicate the vision and story of the charity to the online visitors on their new website, so they convert to online donors.

-We also briefly discussed **responsible design means**, perhaps framed differently (but not the same), what is the responsibility of a designer?
+We also briefly discussed **'what does responsible design mean?'**, perhaps framed differently (but not the same), what is the responsibility of a designer?

 > Our role as designers, is to be the gatekeepers.
 We are responsible for those using our products.